open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```
 </details>

-#### Downloading an executable
+#### Download an executable
 The Open Component Model allows to publish platform-specific executables.
-Hereby the platform
+In this case, the platform
-specification is by convention used as extra identity for the artifacts contained in the component
+specification is used by convention as extra identity for the artifacts that are contained in the component
 version.

 Example: